konstantinosporo/node-api/README.md

 # 🚀 Node.js API

 This repository contains a custom Node.js API deployed on Vercel.
+The primary motivation behind creating this API was to have a custom solution for local development.
+By using this API, I can avoid restrictions imposed by other services and have the flexibility to define and test all the entities I want in a local environment.

 ## 📦 Features